Safety

 When small craft warnings (15-34 MPH winds) are posted for our area or river levels rise above normal stages, our coaches weigh carefully all the conditions listed above prior to deciding which shells to launch, if any.

-A W-L Crew coach normally arrives at the boathouse prior to launch time to check weather and water conditions and decides which shells will be launched.
+A W-L Crew coach normally arrives at the marina prior to launch time to check weather and water conditions and decides which shells will be launched.
 The coach listens to weather forecasts and talks with the other coaches.

 Based upon all of the information available, the W-L Crew coaches make their decision concerning practice that day based on their assessment of the above conditions.
 All of our coaches are aware of the unpredictability of the weather and realize that weather conditions and the river must be respected.